Cluster formation for weakly interacting kinetic Langevin dynamics: Analysis of the kinetic McKean-Vlasov PDE

 This potential is periodic on a torus of length $L$.
 In Fig. \ref{fig:spectral_conv} we show the results for $|\psi_{\max}-\hat{\psi}_{\max}|$ when using interaction \eqref{eq: wrapped_gaussian}.

-We observe rapid decay of the error in both considered matrix rows and wavenumbers, making it numerically feasible to accurately evaluate $\boldsymbol{A}(k,\beta)$.\\ Since the terms for $|n|>1$ in the wrapped Gaussian \eqref{eq: wrapped_gaussian} are negligible for the box width we consider, $L=10$, the results obtained for the non-periodic Gaussian are identical and we do not report them here.
-However, the interested reader may run their own trials with both implemented versions with the Jupyter notebook we provide on our GitHub page \cite{GitHub_IPS}, together with the other interaction potentials, all of which lead to similar convergence as in Fig. \ref{fig:spectral_conv}.
-While using wrapped potentials like \eqref{eq: wrapped_gaussian} is mathematically convenient, they are incompatible with the minimum-image convention typically used in particle simulations with periodic boundaries, so they should be employed with care.
-In the following, we use the non-periodic interactions given in Sec. \ref{sec:IPS_and_mean_field} and obtain their Fourier transforms via numerical quadrature.
+We observe rapid decay of the error in both considered matrix rows and wavenumbers, making it numerically feasible to accurately evaluate $\boldsymbol{A}_{\gamma}(k,\beta)$.\\ Since the terms for $|n|>1$ in the wrapped Gaussian \eqref{eq: wrapped_gaussian} are negligible for the parameters we consider, $\sigma^2=0.5$ and $L=10$, the results obtained for the non-periodic Gaussian are identical, and we do not report them here.
+However, the interested reader may run their own trials with both implemented versions with the Jupyter notebook we provide on our GitHub page \cite{GitHub_IPS}, together with the other interaction potentials, all of which lead to similar convergence as in Fig. \ref{fig:spectral_conv}. {Although wrapped potentials like \eqref{eq: wrapped_gaussian} are mathematically rigorous, $N$-particle simulations achieve greater computational efficiency by evaluating the non-periodic form via the minimum-image convention.} In the following, we use the non-periodic interactions given in Sec. \ref{sec:IPS_and_mean_field} and obtain their Fourier transforms via numerical quadrature.
 In each of the experiments, we pick sufficient numbers of matrix rows and wavenumbers, based on the error convergences shown in Fig. \ref{fig:spectral_conv}.
 We proceed by computing the spectral abscissa $\psi_{\max}$ for a range of friction $\gamma$ and the inverse temperature $\beta$.
 The results are illustrated in Fig. \ref{fig:spectral}.
-For all three models our results show $\psi_{\max} = 0$ for $\beta \leq \beta_{c}$, where $\beta_c$ is illustrated by the black dashed lines.
-Hence for $\beta \leq \beta_{c}$ the dynamics remain stable and phase transition does not occur.
-Then for $\beta > \beta_{c}$, $\psi_{\max} > 0$ and the linear stability of the Fokker-Planck equation becomes unstable, predicting phase transition (cluster formation).
-Our results imply that the critical temperature $\beta^{-1}_{c}$ is independent of friction $\gamma$.
+For all three models our results show $\psi_{\max} = 0$ for $\beta \leq \beta_{c}$, where $\beta_c$ is illustrated by the black dashed lines. {Hence, for $\beta \leq \beta_{c}$, the uniform state remains linearly stable.
+Then, for $\beta > \beta_{c}$, $\psi_{\max} > 0$ and the uniform state of the Fokker-Planck equation becomes locally unstable, triggering spontaneous cluster formation.} Our results imply that the critical temperature $\beta^{-1}_{c}$ is independent of friction $\gamma$.
 For fixed $\gamma$, there is a classical pitchfork bifurcation.
 The critical temperatures are given in Table \ref{tab:beta_crit}.